 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the Authority are described in Note 1 to the financial statements.
-As described in Note 1 to the financial statements, the Authority implemented Governmental Accounting Standards Board (GASB) Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans; Statement No. 77, Tax Abatement Disclosures; GASB Statement No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans; GASB Statement No. 80, Blending Requirements for Certain Component Units - an amendment of GASB Statement No. 14; and GASB Statement No. 82, Pension Issues - an amendment of GASB Statements No. 67, No. 68, and No. 73, during fiscal year 2017.
-We noted no transactions entered into by the Authority during the year for which there is a lack of authoritative guidance or consensus.
-All significant transactions have been recognized in the financial statements in the proper period,
+The significant accounting policies used by the Authority are described in Note 1 to the basic financial statements.
+No new accounting policies were adopted and the application of the existing policies was not changed during fiscal year ended June 30, 2019.
+We noted no transactions entered into by the Authority during the fiscal year for which there is a lack of authoritative guidance or consensus.
+All significant transactions have been recognized in the basic financial statements in the proper period.

-Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
-Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the Authority's financial statements were:
+Accounting estimates are an integral part of the basic financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
+Certain accounting estimates are particularly sensitive because of their significance to the basic financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
+The most sensitive estimates affecting the Authority's basic financial statements were:

-- Estimated Useful Lives of Capital Assets Management estimates the lives of capital assets for purposes of calculating annual depreciation expense to be reported in the Authority's Statements of Revenues, Expenses, and Changes in Net Position.
-Estimated useful lives range from 9 to 13 years for revenue transit vehicles; 3 to 10 years for shop, office, other equipment, and service vehicles; and 30 years for building and structures. - Self-Insurance Liability This represents management's estimate of the liability for public liability claims and workers' compensation claims to be paid for which the Authority is self-insured, and includes management's estimate of the ultimate costs for both reported claims and claims incurred but not reported. - Net Pension Liability and Post-Employment Benefits Other than Pension Benefits Liability - These are based on actuarial evaluations, which involve estimates of the value of reported amounts and probabilities about the occurrence of future events far into the future.
+- Estimated Useful Lives of Capital Assets Management estimates the lives of capital assets for purposes of calculating annual depreciation expense to be reported in the Authority's Statement of Revenues, Expenses, and Changes in Net Position.
+Estimated useful lives range from 9 to 13 years for revenue transit vehicles; 3 to 10 years for shop, office, other equipment, and service vehicles; and 30 years for building and structures. - Self-Insurance Liability This represents management's estimate of the liability for public liability claims and workers' compensation claims to be paid for which the Authority is self-insured, and includes management's estimate of the ultimate costs for both reported claims and claims incurred but not reported.

+Net Pension Liability and Post-Employment Benefits Other than Pension Benefits (OPEB) Liability - These are based on actuarial evaluations, which involve estimates of the value of reported amounts and probabilities about the occurrence of future events far into the future.

-We evaluated the key factors and assumptions used to develop the accounting estimates used in determining that they are reasonable in relation to the financial statements taken as a whole.
+We evaluated the key factors and assumptions used to develop the accounting estimates used in determining that they are reasonable in relation to the basic financial statements taken as a whole.

-Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
-The most sensitive disclosures affecting the financial statements were the disclosures of capital assets and depreciation, employees' retirement pension plan and the net pension liability, self-insurance liability, and the liability for post-employment benefits other than pension benefits in Notes 5, 7, 8, and 11, respectively, of the financial statements.
+Certain basic financial statement disclosures are particularly sensitive because of their significance to basic financial statement users.
+The most sensitive disclosures affecting the basic financial statements were the disclosures of capital assets and depreciation, employees' retirement pension plan and the net pension liability, risk management self-insurance liability, and the OPEB plan and the net OPEB liability in Notes 5, 7, 8, and 11, respectively, of the basic financial statements.